Welcome to SaveTheGuns.com!

 Samuel Adams of Massachusetts -- U.S. Constitution ratification convention, 1788

-"(The Constitution preserves) the advantage of being armed which Americans possess over the people of almost every other nation...(where) the governments are afraid to trust the people with arms."
+"Besides the advantage of being armed, which the Americans possess over the people of almost every other nation...
+Notwithstanding the military establishments in the several kingdoms of Europe, which are carried as far as the public resources will bear, the governments are afraid to trust the people with arms."

 "The highest number to which, according to the best computation, a standing army can be carried in any country, does not exceed one hundredth part of the whole number of souls; or one twenty-fifth part of the number able to bear arms.
 This proportion would not yield, in the United States, an army of more than twenty-five or thirty thousand men.
 To these would be opposed a militia amounting to near half a million of citizens with arms in their hands, officered by men chosen from among themselves, fighting for their common liberties, and united and conducted by governments possessing their affections and confidence.
 It may well be doubted, whether a militia thus circumstanced could ever be conquered by such a proportion of regular troops."